 If you find yourself in this situation, your health care professional will give you support and guidance on all the options available.
 How you choose to feed your baby is always up to you.

-In Canterbury, the Canterbury District Health Board has set up a Human Donor Milk Bank.
+Several district health boards (DHBs) have set up human donor milk banks.
 Donors undergo testing, and donated milk is pooled and pasteurised.

 Donor breast milk

 More than 82% of women are exclusively breastfeeding their babies by the time they leave hospital.
 Mothers who are unable to breastfeed may prefer to feed their baby donated breast milk, rather than infant formula.
 People who use donated milk may get it from another breastfeeding mother who they know, or may connect with a mother through informal breast milk sharing groups.

 Breast milk has many benefits – but if you’re considering using donated breast milk for your baby, you should know about the potential risks.